mike011/TestabilityChart/README.md

 ##Overview
 This application is the java based implementation using jfreechart for graph.

-Please see http://jawspeak.com/category/testability/ for more info.
+Please see <a href="http://jawspeak.com/category/testability/">JAW Speak</a> for more info.

 You can easily run the application in the Sample folder by running the jar.
 A sample log of the git log --numstat of this project is used.
 Also the properties are read from the common properties file.